ycpcs/cs320-spring2018/assign/assign04.md

 *Important*: For each milestone, make sure you come to class prepared to demonstrate your work.
 If there is any hardware or software you need, it is your responsibility to make sure it is available and working.

-*Important*: Each individual milestone demo canbe no longer than 3-4 minutes (in order for me to see all of the demos during class.)
+*Important*: Each individual milestone demo can be no longer than 3-4 minutes (in order for me to see all of the demos during class.)

 > Date | Milestone
 > ---- | ---------
-> Monday, March 27 | Milestone 1: Baseline Prototype
+> Monday, March 12 | Milestone 1: Baseline Prototype
-> Monday, April 10 | Milestone 2: 33% Working Progress
+> Monday, March 26 | Milestone 2: 33% Working Progress
-> Monday, April 24 | Milestone 3: 67% Working Progress
+> Monday, April 9  | Milestone 3: 67% Working Progress
-> Wednesday, May 3 | Milestone 4: Final Project Demo
+> Monday, April 23 | Milestone 4: Final Project Demo

 ## Expectations